textX/textX/docs/grammar.md

   at least once.
 If no match succeeds this assignment does not succeeds.

-### Matches

-Match expression are, besides base type rules, the expression at the lowest level.
-They are the basic building blocks for more complex expressions.
-These expressions will consume input on success.

-There are two types of match expressions:

-* **String match** - is written as a single quoted string.
-It will match literal string on the input.

-    Here are a few examples of string matches:

-        'blue'
-        'zero'
-        'person'

-* **Regex match** - uses regular expression defined inside `/ /` to match
-  input.
-Therefore, it defines a whole class of strings that can be matched.
-  Internally a python `re` module is used.

-    Here are few example of regex matches:

-        /\s*/
-        /[-\w]*\b/
-        /[^}]*/

 ### References

 Rules can reference each other.
 References are usually used as a